The Conversion of Saul, 1-22

 ‘Luke does not say what they expected from him or asked him to do.
 But since (1) Tabitha’s body was washed but not anointed for burial and (2) her good deeds were told to Peter when he arrived, they apparently wanted him to restore her to life.
 Having heard of Aeneas’s healing, they seem to have thought it merely a slight extension of divine power to raise the dead.’
 (EBC)

-We cannot be sure why Peter sent them all out of the room; but Jesus did the same when raising Jairus’ daughter, Mk 5:40.
+We cannot be sure why Peter sent them all out of the room; but he would have observed Jesus doing the same when raising Jairus’ daughter, Mk 5:40.
+It is possible that the presence of the mourners (v39) would have been detrimental to the prospect of restoring her to life.

 ‘Peter declined every thing that looked like vainglory and ostentation; they came to see, but he did not come to be seen.
 He put them all forth, that he might with the more freedom pour out his soul before God in prayer upon this occasion, and not be disturbed with their noisy and clamorous lamentations.’
 (MHC)